 Cancer and its treatment can be emotionally draining.
 A doctor may be able to recommend a counselor who can help.

-High doses of radiation can lead to long term, irreversible side effects.
-In some cases, radiation may lead to another type of cancer later on.
-The doctor will consider this possibility when they recommend treatment options.
+High doses of radiation can lead to long-term, irreversible side effects.
+In some cases, radiation may lead to another type of cancer later on, though the risk is

 If prostate cancer returns after a person has previously had radiation therapy, the doctor may not recommend it again.
 Doing so may expose the body to more radiation than it can safely withstand.

 A person who has internal radiation treatment may give off a small amount of radioactivity afterward.
-The doctor may recommend staying away from pregnant women and young children for a while.
+The doctor may recommend staying away from pregnant people and young children during and following treatment.

 Pregnancy and fertility